 For Cornish Country Cordials, I am wanting to create designs for the packaging that shows the taste of the cordial through the design.
 An example of how this could be done is using rigid or thick shapes for cordials that have a bitter or strong taste, whereas I could use soft shapes or wavy lines for cordials that are refreshing or delicate.
 I feel screen printing could be an interesting method to create the designs with, as I really like the boldness of screen printing and I like how the imperfections of the prints can look – which could help to portray the homemade aspect of the cordials.

 Colour Separation Workshop.

 Yesterday I took part in a workshop on colour separation, which is used in the screen printing process.
 Basically, colour separation is separating colours into CMYK, this stands for cyan, magenta, yellow and black.
 When small dots are created in these colours and are layered over each other any colour can be made.

-Once the colours have been separated in photoshop and each printed separately, the images can then be transferred to individual silk meshes using a photo emulsion machine.
-Once printed, the mesh is left with small holes open where the ink is allowed to pass through.
-To then screen print you put your first mesh on top of our paper and apply a layer of ink to the mesh using a squeegee to have an even coat.
+Once the colours have been separated in Photoshop and each printed separately on acetate, the images can then be transferred to individual silk meshes using a photo emulsion machine.
+Once transferred, the mesh is left with small holes open where the ink is allowed to pass through.
+To then screen print, you put your first mesh on top of your paper and apply a layer of ink to the mesh using a squeegee to have an even coat.
 To build up the colour, you apply each colour ink on top of each other and the result will be small dots on the page which when viewed the human eye will see the final image.